 - A personal statement explaining your reasons for applying for a scholarship (max 1 A4 page).

-- One copy of each of your two most recent school reports (e.g. June 2017 and January 2018)
+- One copy of each of your two most recent school reports (Report cards from June 2018 and December 2018 / alternatively June 2017 and June 2018 if a December (1st semester) report card is not issued at your school)

 - The completed CIS Teacher Questionnaire